material-components/material-components-android/docs/components/Menu.md

 The following is an example of a filled exposed dropdown menu:

-![2 menu states with text field element: 1) has "item 1", 2) has an empty text field and a 4-item menu container.](assets/menu/menus_exposed_dropdown_filled.png)
+![2 menu states with text field element: 1) has "item 1", 2) has "item 1" and a 4-item menu container.](assets/menu/menus_exposed_dropdown_filled.png)

 In the layout: